Anahkiasen/cookie-monster/README.md

 ## Contributing

+All edits need to be make to the [develop branch](https://github.com/Anahkiasen/cookie-monster/tree/develop), that's where the latest version of the code is.

 To contribute to the project, you'll find the files you want to edit in `src/`, split by what the methods are related to.
 If you're not familiar with [Git](http://git-scm.com/), the simplest way to contribute is to go into a file, click the _Edit_ button at the top, edit the code, and click on **"Propose file change"**.

 ### Setup the repository